Basic usage

 .mapcreates a new array, so for large datasets this uses memory- For simple transformations,

-&:methodis slightly faster than a block - Use
+&:methodis a little faster than a block - Use

 .eachwhen you don’t need the collected results